Grajales/express-user/README.md

 Now that you have the skeleton ready, you are going to create APIs for the CRUD functionality on User model.
 But this time we will do things little differently.

 You can view the solution code [here](https://git.generalassemb.ly/jdr-0622/express-user-model/tree/master/marc-solution/fruit-app) for reference.
 Also, you can click on the link for each step to view the changes for that specific commit.
+Ignore the updates to the README file.

 What you have below are screenshots to the functionality that needs to be implemented, in the order that you have to implement it in.